-- the data must be encrypted and password protected, - the data must be securely deleted from the device, in line with school policy (below) once it has been transferred or its use is complete.
+- the data must be encrypted and password protected (this will be supplied by the school only), - the data must be securely deleted from the device, in line with school policy (below) once it has been transferred or its use is complete.

 The school has clear policy and procedures for the automatic backing up, accessing and restoring all data held on school systems, including off-site backups.
+This is managed by Key Network Services.